steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

 FBGEMM and FBGEMM_GPU
 =====================

-FBGEMM (Facebook GEneral Matrix Multiplication) is a low-precision, high-performance CPU kernel library for matrix-matrix multiplications and convolutions.
+FBGEMM (Facebook General Matrix Multiplication) is a low-precision, high-performance CPU kernel library for matrix-matrix multiplications and convolutions.
 It is used for server-side inference and as a back end for PyTorch quantized operators.
 FBGEMM offers optimized on-CPU performance for reduced precision calculations, strong performance on native tensor formats, and the ability to generate